Using the proper serving sizes is a crucial part of eating healthier. Get some easy tips to find and measure serving

-In closing, it can be a challenge to find and measure serving size when you are just beginning.
+In closing, it can be a challenge to find and measure serving size when you first start.
 But, I promise the more you do it, the easier it will become.

-If you are eating food that comes from a package be sure to look at the food label.
-It does get harder to know a serving size without a food label, but with equipped websites and free phone apps, you can succeed.
+If you’re eating food that comes from a package, be sure to look at the food label.
+It does get harder to find a serving size without a food label, but you can succeed using the websites and free phone apps I suggested above.

 Don’t give up, keep going, and moving forward.
 It will get easier the more you do it!